ghornby/common_classes/readme.txt

 License:

-This project was created from code developed on my own time and also extracted from code developed under DARPA's M3 Program.
-The latter requires code to be released under an open-source license and UCSC's Office for Management of Intellectual Property has OK'ed the release of such code under the BSD-3 license (http://opensource.org/licenses/BSD-3-Clause) and the original code-based this was extracted from is called, "Collaborative Robotic Design System (CoRDS)".
+This project was originated before I started work at UCSC (in Fall of 2005) and it was created from code developed on my own time.
+In addition, I also extracted from code developed under DARPA's M3 Program and this latter requires code to be released under an open-source license and UCSC's Office for Management of Intellectual Property has OK'ed the release of such code under the BSD-3 license (http://opensource.org/licenses/BSD-3-Clause) and the original code-based this was extracted from is called, "Collaborative Robotic Design System (CoRDS)".